Student Design Teams

 ASCE-Steel Bridge Design Team

-The Steel Bridge Design Team, consisting largely of civil engineering students, gives students the opportunity to be involved in the whole process of bridge design.
+The Steel Bridge Design Team gives students the opportunity to be involved in the whole process of bridge design.
 The team regularly competes in the Student Steel Bridge Competition, where engineering students conceptualize and design through fabrication, erection and testing—culminating in a steel structure that meets client specifications and optimizes performance and economy.
 Categories of the competition are display, construction speed, lightness, stiffness, construction economy and structural efficiency.

 Medical Device Design Team

-The team is a group of students dedicated to solving the medical needs of the Summit community through the partnership with Summit Developmental Disabilities.
+The Medical Device Design Team is a group of students dedicated to solving the medical needs of the Summit community through the partnership with Summit Developmental Disabilities.
 Past projects include adaptive tricycle pedals, fishing poles, motorized cars, and many others!
 The goal is to expand our engineering efforts into those similar to UA’s highly regarded student design teams and seek out competitions for regular participation.

 NASA Mining Robotics Team